 Cords, cords, cords 🔌

-Your computer power cord, mic cable(s), headphone cable, and USB cords for all your recording accessories… there are a lot of cords involved in podcasting!
-Whatever desk or table you chose, it needs to be friendly towards cords and make cord organizing easy.
+Your computer power cord, mic cable(s), podcast headphones cable, and USB cords for all your recording accessories… there are a lot of cords involved in modern podcasting!
+Whatever desk or table you chose, it needs to have design that is friendly towards cords, making cord organizing and storage easy.

-Typically that means holes in the desk or table… so if you are going the free, second-hand route, be sure to get something that is relatively easy to drill holes through. 🧰
+Typically that means small holes in the desk or table… so if you are going the free, second-hand route, be sure to get something that is relatively easy to drill holes through– wood is best. 🧰

 Ok… enough talk about drilling holes.
 Let’s look at professionally made products! ⤵️